IndexNow Protocol

 Ever wonder if your site's really talking to search engines?
 Monitoring IndexNow is how you make sure the conversation's flowing.
 Let's get into how you can keep tabs on things and troubleshoot any hiccups.

-Tracking indexing status: Both platforms offer insights into which urls have been indexed.
+Tracking indexing status: Google Search Console and Bing Webmaster Tools offer insights into which urls have been indexed.
 This help you confirm if your submissions are being processed.

 Monitoring performance: Keep an eye on how quickly your content is getting indexed and if it's improving your search visibility.

-api key errors: Make sure your api key is valid, and properly hosted.
+API key errors: Make sure your api key is valid, and properly hosted.
 This is a common pitfall.

-Submission failures: Check your submission logs for any errors, like a 400 bad request.
+Submission failures: Check your submission logs for any errors, like a 400 Bad Request.
 Documentation | IndexNow.org can help you understand what to do.

 Rate limiting: If you're submitting too many urls too quickly, you might get rate limited.
 Space out your submissions to avoid this.